aucker/clox/doc/Garbage-Collection.md

 OK, now when we're done marking the roots, we have both set a bunch of fields and filled our work list with objects to chew through.
 It's time for the next phase.

+If the object is already marked, we don't mark it again and thus don't add it to the gray stack.
+This ensures that an already-gray object is not redundantly added and that a black object is not inadvertently turned back to gray.
+In other words, it keeps the wavefront moving forward through only the white objects.